apacheignite/documentation/sql/dml.md

 `MERGE` is one of the most straightforward operations because it is translated into `cache.put(...)` and `cache.putAll(...)` operations depending on the number of rows that need to be inserted or updated as part of the `MERGE` query.

-The examples below show how to update the data set with a `MERGE` command by either providing  a list of entries or injecting a result of a subquery execution.
+The examples below show how to update the data set with a `MERGE` command by either providing  a list of entries, or injecting a result of a subquery execution.
 [block:code]
 {
   "codes": [